siniauvinen/project3/README.md

 * Node.js
 * Express
 * EJS
+* MongoDB
+* Mongoose

 ### Installation
 ***
 No special requirements.
-Water temperature holder is run on any browser and can be found from https://watertemperature.herokuapp.com/
+Restaurant API can be found from xxx